 Ultimately this should be a pothole rather than a sinkhole – and with competent hosting skills, the seven-strong team including Chris Evans and Matt LeBlanc should still be able to win over the audience.

-There have been several ill-judged on-location shoots, including a spat with Folkestone Rugby Club when Evans and LeBlanc turned up to film in the car park, apparently without permission.
+There have been several ill-judged on-location shoots, including a spat with Folkestone Rugby Club.
+This involved Evans and LeBlanc turning up to film in the car park, apparently without permission.

-But the biggest headlines were made by a location shoot in London, when LeBlanc reportedly performed donuts close to the Cenotaph war memorial and other major landmarks.
+But the biggest headlines were made by a location shoot in London when LeBlanc reportedly performed donuts close to the Cenotaph war memorial and other significant landmarks.

-Evans later apologised for the stunt, which was seen by many as disrespectful to the memory of the nation’s war heroes, and remains the biggest black mark against the revitalised Top Gear brand as the first air date approaches.
+Evans later apologised for the stunt, which was seen by many as disrespectful to the memory of the nation’s war heroes.
+This remains the most significant black mark against the revitalised Top Gear brand as the first air date approaches.

 Losing Jeremy Clarkson, along with Hammond and May, might have been like chopping the live wood from a tree and leaving the dead behind.

-The trio have gone off to make their Amazon Prime series, which will apparently be called The Grand Tour, and many die-hard fans are likely to go with them regardless of how successful the new Top Gear might be.
+The trio has gone to make their Amazon Prime series, which will apparently be called The Grand Tour.
+Many die-hard fans are likely to go with them, regardless of how successful the new Top Gear might be.

-Meanwhile, the BBC show they leave behind faces the challenge of proving itself all over again – so whereas Clarkson et al are starting from scratch, Evans and his team must instead come from behind to get the show’s reputation back on level ground, before they can build any fresh positivity with the 2016 audience.
+Meanwhile, the BBC show faces the challenge of proving itself all over again.
+So, whereas Clarkson et al. are starting from scratch, Evans and his team must instead come from behind to get the show’s reputation back on level ground before they can build any fresh positivity with the 2016 audience.

-With all of that in mind, Evans has proved time and again that he can handle this kind of format – from The Big Breakfast to The One Show and successful stints on breakfast radio too – so if anyone can keep Top Gear’s engine running beyond 2016, he’s probably the man for the job.
+With all of that in mind, Evans has proven time after time that he can handle this kind of format – from The Big Breakfast to The One Show and successful stints on breakfast radio too.
+So, if anyone can keep Top Gear’s engine running beyond 2016, he’s probably the man for the job.